rweigel/phys513/2023/hw.md

 # HW 10

+Save your answer is in a file named `HW10.pdf` and upload to your repository.
+Feel free to actually use the file name that I specified.
+Save any plots as `HW10a.pdf`, `HW10b.pdf`, etc.

 ## Basic Continuous Transmission Line

 In class, we considered a coaxial cable  of length $l_o$ with one end connected to a AC power supply with $V_s(t)=V_{so}\cos(\omega t)$.
 The other end was connected to an infinitely long coaxial cable.
 The characteristic impedances were $Z_o$ and $Z_1$, respectively.
 We solved for the complex--valued constants $\widetilde{\rho}\equiv\widetilde{V}_{0}^-/\widetilde{V}_{0}^+$ and $\widetilde{\tau}\equiv\widetilde{V}_{1}^+/\widetilde{V}_{0}^+$.